 They are more expensive because there is more material and they often need more powerful motors to create the airflow to dry from both sides of the hands.
 We have talked about the advantages of dry floors and often the performance is faster and more consistent, due to the back and front drying process.
 The reality is that fast regular, models will be comparable with most jet air blade hand dryers so it's really a matter of preference.
 Our entry-level option blade hand dryer is the Jet force Junior, at £269 + vat vs approximately 79.99 + vat for the Slimforce, which is our entry-level high-speed dryer.
 The running costs of blade dryers are negligible.
 If price is the deciding factor please see our low-cost hand dryer section.

-Jet blade hand dryers are obviously bigger than normal hand dryers, so they require more material in manufacturing.
+Jet blade hand dryers are obviously bigger than normal wall-mounted units, so they require more material in manufacturing.
 If you are interested in the environmental impact of a product, then it is worth noting that a jet dryer is likely to have at least twice the carbon emissions associated with its production and transport.
-Comparing the Slimforce with the Jet Force Junior, the former creates 15 kg/co2 in its creation and end of life disposal, the Jet Force 33kg/co2.
+Comparing the Slimforce with the Jet Force Junior, the former creates 18 kg/co2 in its creation and end-of-life disposal, and the Jet Force 95kg/co2.
 Both will save a huge amount of emissions vs disposable, single-use paper towels, in the region of 95% per dry, however, we are keen to point out that reducing material use is a key part of the global environmental strategy and we would urge you to consider products with less material where possible.

 The Jetforce junior is under £270 which makes it more in line with the pricing of a standard dryer.
 It’s a great dry and one of our best sellers.

 Not sure whether blade hand dryers are the right option for you?
-Please call one of our experts, use the smart search found on every page or visit our main hand dryer category page and filter down to your perfect dryer.
+Please call one of our experts on 0114 3540047.